ScaleChain/scalechain/data/docs/requirements/p2p-requirements.md

 ```

+## (P0) Start IBD with another sync node if one goes offline
+IBD node should start IBD with another sync node.

+### src/main.cpp
-And SendMessage does PushMessage(NetMsgType::GETHEADERS, ...) for a 'nice' peer.
+SendMessage does PushMessage(NetMsgType::GETHEADERS, ...) for a 'nice' peer.
 Assumption : Looks like after disconnecting to a stalling peer, we are choosing a new 'nice' peer to download the headers from it.
 ```
 bool SendMessages(CNode* pto)